picturamundi/www-andrewszobody/README.md

 </main>
 ```

-Just retype whatever name you want in these two places, between the tags that they’re wrapped in.
+Just retype whatever name you want in these two text fields, between the tags.
 Don’t update anything else, like IDs or whatnot, since a bunch of stuff in the CSS and javascript files are tied to them.
 They’ll just have to not match.

 ## Adding a gallery

-There’s an extra gallery already created that you could use if you need it.
+There’s an extra gallery that you could use if you need it.
 In the list of menu items, there’s a hidden link to it that you can activate to make it accessible:

 ```html
 <nav id="nav-list">